vega/vega/packages/vega-scenegraph/README.md

 of the installation process.
 In some instances this may result in installation hiccups.
 Should you run into issues, you are likely to resolve them more quickly if you first search for help regarding node-canvas (as opposed to vega-scenegraph) installation.
-However, node-canvas is an option dependency, and is not needed for SVG rendering.
-Bounds calculation can be performed without node-canvas, though in the case of text marks the resulting bounds may be slightly inaccurate due to font metric approximations.
+However, node-canvas is an optional dependency, and is not needed for SVG rendering.
+Bounds calculation can be performed without node-canvas, though in the case of text marks the resulting bounds may be slightly inaccurate due to approximate text size calculations.

 ## Scenegraph Definition